 What File Format Should I Use?

-The Garmin Edge 520 can only use the TCX Course format.
+The Garmin Edge 520 can only use the TCX Course or FIT Course formats.

 The downside to a TCX file for navigation is the Virtual Partner.
 When we create a TCX Course file for a pre-planned route, we have to embed fake timestamps on each point, which is used for the virtual partner speed on the GPS unit.
 As a result, you’ll end up racing against the virtual partner.